 - From El Salvador to Sri Lanka, Dublin to Rome, our programs offer ways to connect with the local culture — not simply interact with other Americans.
 This leads to a more authentic experience and deeper understanding of their host country.

-- Holy Cross students typically take full advantage of their study abroad experience by enrolling in a yearlong program — in fact, we hold the number one ranking for long-term study abroad among baccalaureate institutions.
+- Holy Cross students typically take full advantage of their study abroad experience by enrolling in a yearlong program — in fact, we hold the number two ranking for long-term study abroad among baccalaureate institutions.
 An extended time frame affords greater opportunities for students to acclimate to the culture of their host country and form strong connections with new classmates and friends.